-The Coveo Usage Analytics module allows you to track analytics data for a Coveo Search Page.
+The Coveo Usage Analytics (Coveo UA) module allows you to track analytics data for a Coveo Search Page.
 Various events that occur within it (queries, clicks, etc.) are logged in the Coveo Cloud platform, where they can be used to generate custom reports.

 Accessing Usage Analytics Reports

 You need to login to your Coveo Cloud organization to view your Usage Analytics reports.

 In the Analytics section of the main menu, select:

 Reports, for an overview of all your analytics, in graph and chart form.
 The second screenshot shows the Summary report.